7 Social Media Collaboration Tips to Unlock Your Team’s Productivity

 To create a calendar, you can use a Google Sheet.
 Create rows and columns and provide details about posts.

-If you don’t know how to go about it, you can use HubSpot’s social media calendar template.
+If you don’t know how to go about it, use HubSpot’s social media calendar template.

 HubSpot's social media calendar